MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/sql-authentication-methods.md

 ---
 # SQL Server authentication methods

-To interact with external SQL databases, you must specify the external SQL database connection string.
+To interact with external SQL databases from Azure Data Explorer, you must specify the external SQL database connection string.
 The connection string defines the resource to access and its authentication information.

 The following authentication methods are supported: